renpy/renpy/sphinx/source/gui.rst

     If present, the color of the text.

-.. var:: gui.kind_text_outlines

-    If present, a list of the outlines that are applied to the text.
-See :var:`gui.button_text_outlines` for an explanation of how this works.
+Other :ref:`text style properties <text-style-properties>` cam also be set in the same way.
+For example, gui.kind_text_outlines sets the :propref:`outlines` property.

 The kind prefix can be omitted, in which case it customizes the default look of text.
-Otherwise, it may be:
+Otherwise, it may be one of the button kinds above, or one of:

 interface
     For default text in the out-of-game interface.